fqantonio/GoingInductive/README.md

 However, there are risks and concerns to be accommodated during the process, namely:

 1.  the less adapted to the school system;
-2.  the classroom management refering to students behavior;
+2.  the classroom management referring to students behavior;
 3.  in the **learning transfer** process: there must be some additional activities planned to accommodate this loss;
 4. Grade 7 and males, in less degree of concern, seems to benefit less from this change.

 **Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school and if you want to increase the lab practices skills.

+RISKS:

-RISKS: 1.
-In the **learning transfer** and **academic results** learning areas, there is the risk that the less adapted to the school environment have a decreased with this strategic change; 2.
+1\.
+In the **learning transfer** and **academic results** learning areas, there is the risk that the less adapted to the school environment have a decreased with this strategic change;

+2\.
 For **behavior**, specifically in the aspect of following social and behavioral classroom rules, there is a major negative [\^6] impact in all samples: the risk of loosing control of the students group inside the classroom is real; however, but note that, although, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment.

-CONCERNS: 1.
+CONCERNS:

+1\.
 There seems to be a positive effect only in GRADE 8 and FEMALE groups for the **learning transfer**: the changes in the other groups don't have any effect.

-2. On the **behavior field** only grade 9 seems to get some positive effect; 3.
-In general, Female gender group tend to benefit more them male; 4.
-In general, RANK 3 tends to benefit more then the other rank groups; 5. grade 9th benefit more then the other grades;
+2\.
+On the **behavior field** only grade 9 seems to get some positive effect;

+3\.
+In general, Female gender group tend to benefit more them male;

+4\.
+In general, RANK 3 tends to benefit more then the other rank groups;

+5\. grade 9th benefit more then the other grades;

+BENEFITS:

-BENEFITS: 1.
-In overall, the change has a positive impact on junior grade students for the **academic results**; 2. **Lab practice** has a large positive effect in all samples.
+1\.
+In overall, the change has a positive impact on junior grade students for the **academic results**;

+2\. **Lab practice** has a large positive effect in all samples.

 # DISCUSSION

-notes for discussion: - The conlsuions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration

-Future research Tie loose hands: Clarify, robustness

-after 2015 there is a crash in the student behavior skills.: need extra data
+notes for discussion: - The conlsuions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration ; Future research Tie loose hands: Clarify, robustness; after 2015 there is a crash in the student behavior skills.: need extra data

 # KEYWORDS